Bigweevil/VickyWarAnalyzer/README.md

 * The analyzer will only show country names and flags for HoD vanilla countries.

+* If 1 side in a battle has over 6.42 million casualties, integer overflow will occur twice, making the values incorrect to what actually occured.
+This is a limitation of Victoria 2 saves and cannot be fixed in the war analyzer.

 ## Tools
 * Java 8
 * JavaFX